cslfiu/browserminingforgood/README.md

 ### Methodology and Reproducibility of the Dataset:

 In order to reproduce the dataset and experiments, one can either use the domain lists we released or can download the keyword lists and then make a query on [PublicWWW's website](https://publicwww.com/).
-For deeper experiments and future research, web crawlers or web spiders can be used for
+For deeper experiments and future research, web crawlers or web spiders can be used to downloand HTTP files of the webpages.